Newark, New Jersey: Healthcare

 Newark is home to five hospitals.
-University Hospital, an independent institution that is a teaching hospital of Rutgers Biomedical and Health Sciences, has been the busiest Level I trauma center in the state.
+University Hospital, an independent institution that is a teaching hospital of Rutgers Health, has been the busiest Level I trauma center in the state.
 Newark Beth Israel Medical Center is the largest hospital in the city and is a part of Barnabas Health, the state's largest system of hospital and health care facilities.
 Beth Israel is also one of the oldest hospitals in the city, dating back to 1901.
 This 669-bed regional facility is also home to the Children's Hospital of New Jersey.
 Catholic Health East operates Saint Michael's Medical Center.
 Columbus Hospital LTACH is a longterm acute care hospital designed to focus on patients with serious and complex medical conditions that require intense specialized treatment for an extended period of recovery time.
 Hospitals which have been closed in recent years include the Saint James Hospital, Mount Carmel Guild Hospital and the United Hospitals Medical Center.

+Lead water pipes

 In 2016, annual testing of the water in Newark's public schools revealed elevated lead levels; more than 30 schools shut off their water fountains and turned to bottled water.
 In August 2019 the crisis over lead contamination in drinking water resurfaced because of new warnings from federal environmental officials.
 It is believed that the contamination was caused by aging lead pipes and changes in the water supply that makes the water more corrosive, causing lead from the pipes to be spread to the water inside.
 In August 2019, New Jersey began supplying water bottles to Newark residents in certain designated neighborhoods.
 On August 26, 2019, Newark officials announced a $120 million plan to expedite replacing the city's lead service lines in under three years.
 The 29,000 families affected by the contaminated water were provided with filters and bottled water.
 After testing in September, it was found that the filters were successful in 97% of homes tested, though bottled water would still be made available to those who request it.
 Long term-plans include the replacement of lead service lines from the water supply to homes.